sgmurphy/wordpress-plugins/chaty/readme.txt

 > A great plugin that does what is promises, beautifully<br>
 > This plugin is an elegant solution for enabling via Whatsapp, Messenger, SMS etc. Highly recommended and support is stellar!
 Work’s like a charm and worth the spend!"<br><br>
 > <strong>Ignatius Savis, BitValley</strong><br>

-> "Great plugin!<br>
-> Such an easy to use plugin that do the work perfectly.
-I use it in multiple website-works great!
-I contacted the support today for a small issue, they replied immediately and the problem was solved.
-Thank you."<br><br>
-> <strong>Yael Hagag, Travel Key</strong><br>

 == Installation ==
 1. Install and activate Chaty plugin on your WordPress website